1. Daily life and on-campus activities

 Disinfectant for hand sanitizing has been

-placed at entrances and exits of each building and in classroom corridors.
+placed at entrances and exits of each building, in

-paper towels) have also been placed so that users can disinfect AV equipment
+paper towels (disinfecting wipes in some cases) have also been placed so that users can

 (3) Thorough ventilation